RiverRuby/digital-garden/content/CG.md

 - Quantum resistant, using standard hash functions, recursion friendly, hell yes
 - Good bye Poseidon!!

-I have other project proposals that aren't yet public.
-DM me on Twitter to learn more or collaborate!
+I have many, many other project proposals are either not ready to be public, or too good to give away for free.
+DM me on [Twitter](https://twitter.com/viv_boop) to jam and collaborate!

 [^a]: I am a SHA-256 lover over Keccak or BLAKE or Grostl. fight me